openmod/openmod/docs/devdoc/concepts/permissions.md

 > [!NOTE]
 > You should always register your permissions at plugin load.
-> Incase of command related permission there is better way to register them, please check [commands](commands.md).
+> In case of command related permission there is a better way to register them, please check [commands](commands.md).

 ## Adding your own permission store
 You can add your own permissions store (e.g. to store permissions in MySQL):